-Some of them you can download for free from this website, as pdf files.
-(You just have to agree to the legal stuff (see Terms and Conditions).)
-Some of them you can buy (hard copy) at places like Amazon.com and BarnesandNoble.com.
-One is another website, where you can subscribe to my blog.
-Either way, I’d be pleased if you took a look at the things I’ve made, and if you do, I hope you enjoy them.
+You can download or view some of them for free from this website, as pdf files or video clips.
+Some you can buy (hard copy) at places like Amazon.com and BarnesandNoble.com.
+One is a link to another website, where you can read my blog.
+Either way, these are some of the things I’ve made.
+Should you decide to take a look, I hope you enjoy them.

-- Oh Mother, That Man’s Here Again!!
-The Christmas Cards of Charles W. Carvin.
-A renowned humorist who performed with Bob Hope and Morey Amsterdam, grandfather Carvin drew his own Christmas cards from 1928 until 1971, poking cartoon fun at icons of politics and popular culture, ranging from FDR to LBJ, Adolf Hitler to Mae West, and Mickey Mouse to Snoopy.
-The coffee-table book becomes a light-hearted chronicle of 20th century American history.
+Grandfather Carvin was a renowned humorist who performed with Bob Hope and Morey Amsterdam.
+He also drew his own Christmas cards from 1928 until 1971, poking cartoon fun at icons of politics and popular culture, ranging from FDR to LBJ, Adolf Hitler to Mae West, Mickey Mouse to Snoopy.
+This coffee-table book, made from those cards, becomes a light-hearted chronicle of 20th century American history.
 Hardbound, 153 pages, 218 full color illustrations.

-- WeMayBeWrong.org.
-A website and blog I manage for people interested in the culture of human arrogance and our remarkable tendency to be wrong.
+A website and blog for people interested in the culture of human arrogance and our remarkable tendency to be wrong.
 The website’s tagline is “Fallibility > Humility > Civility.”
 (If we keep our fallibility in mind, we’ll likely be more civil in our conversations with others, especially on controversial topics like politics and religion – and less likely to blow up the world in which we live.)
-Clicking the button below will open the We May Be Wrong website in a new window.
+Clicking the menu above will take you to that website.

 A short story (actually creative non-fiction) that was published in the literary magazine, The Foliate Oak, in May, 2017.
 (You can read it by clicking on The Answering Machine in the menu across the top of the page.)